Career Goal Setting in an Unprecedented World

-As we approach a new year, it’s time to set some professional goals for your career and your future in the food and beverage industry.
+As we approach a new year, it’s time to set some goals for your career goal setting in an unprecedented world and your future in the food and beverage industry.
 Whether you’re just starting out in your first “real” job or well-established in your career, having goals and objectives will help keep you motivated and working toward something new.

 2020 has made it difficult to know what to strive for.
 COVID-19 and other uncertainties threw the world for a loop, and it’s likely to have some long-term ripples going into 2021.